quantori/AutoRNA/README.md

 The same output is produced for the training and inference pipeline.
 The structure of the folder is the following:

- - **data** : the folders with pdb files(omitted for github due to the size limits)<br/>
+ - **data** : the folders with pdb files(omitted for GitHub due to the size limits)<br/>
  - **experiments**  : the folder with the experiments<br/>
     - **ExperimentName**<br/>
-      - config : saved config<br/>
+      - config: saved config<br/>
-      - images : produced images for test dataset (heatmaps)<br/>
+      - images: produced images for test dataset (heatmaps)<br/>
-      - images_comparison : produced images for test dataset for different noise vectors<br/>
+      - images_comparison: produced images for test dataset for different noise vectors<br/>
-      - model : trained model is stored in the folder <br/>
+      - model: trained model is stored in the folder <br/>
-      - results : graphical resutls for the loss function (mae)<br/>
+      - results: graphical resutls for the loss function (mae)<br/>
-      - test_calcs : the saved pickle files for the visualiation<br/>
+      - test_calcs: the saved pickle files for the visualiation<br/>

  - **src** : the source files
    - **config** : the config folder for training and inference pipelines)
-   - **preprocessing** : the data preprocessing is happenning here
+   - **preprocessing**: the data preprocessing is happening here
    - **utils** : the utils files

 ## Output

 The same output is produced for the training and inference pipeline.
-Here is the list of folders produced:
+Here is the example of the folders produced:
 - **AE_random_nz_1024_dropout0.5beta1.1_version_final**<br/>
      - **config** : saved config<br/>
      - **images** : produced images for test dataset (heatmaps)<br/>
-     - **images_comparison** : produced images for test dataset for different noise vectors<br/>
+     - **images_comparison**: produced images for test dataset for different noise vectors<br/>
      - **model** : trained model is stored in the folder <br/>
-     - **results** : graphical resutls for the loss function (mae)<br/>
+     - **results**: graphical results for the loss function (mae)<br/>
      - **test_calcs** : the saved pickle files for the visualiation<br/>

 ## Citation